ranifarhat/Y1YL-Labs/Three.js/README.md

 - Next, setting the material: `var material = new THREE.MeshBasicMaterial({color:0xFFCCEE})`. - You can change the color to whatever you want using HEX Color Codes.
 - Let's combine them together: `var cube = new THREE.Mesh(geometry,material);`.
 - Add it to the scene: `scene.add(cube);`.
 - Last but not least, we want to tell the renderer to work!
 Add this line in the bottom: `renderer.render(scene, camera);`.
 Congratulations!
 You should be able to see your very first 3D cube in your scene!
+  - Note: In the slides you may notice the `render` line is placed in an `animate()` function - It is not necessary to have this function, unless you are planning on moving things around in your scene. (animation)